Phileosopher/commonplace/trends.md

 The trend *always* start at the fringe of the group's [understanding](understanding.md).
 The only people who engage with it are willing to break from that group's [expectations](imagination.md), typically because they're exploring *another* [culture](culture.md).

+APPLICATION: Innovators are often [venerated in stories](stories-storytellers.md) if they succeed.
+For every innovator given honor, dozens or hundreds of them lived unfashionable, unimportant public lives.
+To [follow their example](socialrisk.md), keep that in mind to [learn](understanding.md) from their mistakes.

 While the thing may exist in another group, nobody will [believe](understanding-certainty.md) it to be worth trying, or will have additional untrue beliefs that imply it's [useless](purpose.md) or [bad](morality.md).

 The trend will have advocates, though, who sincerely [believe](understanding-certainty.md) that the thing will answer a [problem](purpose.md).
 Most of the time, they're [watching](people-3_boundaries.md) what they [say](language.md) about it.
 Most [large systems](groups-large.md) [turn bad](mgmt-badsystems.md) by crafting elaborate [stories](stories-storytellers.md) to maintain the [taboo](morality-taboo.md).

 For smaller trends, like variations of a different trend, people won't [feel](mind-feelings.md) opposed to it, but will wonder why that remix is even necessary.

+APPLICATION: If you're the architect of an idea, you didn't really "think" it yourself, since you likely conflated multiple ideas and applied them in a different way.
+But, if you're the first thinker of a new trend, you may well deserve credit for it.
+You will *not* get that credit, and someone else who comes later will have the trend named after them, but there's tremendous [meaning](meaning.md) in finding this arrangement acceptable.

 ### B. Possible, but weird